masc-ucsc/docs/docs/pyrope/06b-instantiation.md

     ```

-The top-level module `top2` must be a module, but as the alternative Pyrope
+The top-level `top2` can be any lambda kind (here a `comb`), but as the
-syntax shows, the inner modules may be in tuples or direct module calls.
-The
+alternative Pyrope syntax shows, the inner modules may be in tuples or direct
-are advantages to each approach but the code quality should be the same.
+module calls.
+The are advantages to each approach but the code quality should
+be the same.

 ## Registers